imgag/ClinCNV/somatic/README.md

 `--tumorSample` - name of the tumor sample (if only one sample is expected to be calculated).
 Has to be presented in 1) file pairs.txt in pair with the sample specified by --normalSample option, 2) in a header of the file with tumor samples.
 Otherwise, the tool will fail with assert message.

+`--fdrGermline` - number of iteration of FDR control procedure performed (more is better for FDR control, but slower).
+If 0, no permutations and FDR control performed (default).

 ## Citation

 ClinCNV is not published for now so it is not possible to properly cite the paper.
 However, you can: